mike-will/Client_Segmentation/README.md

 # Client_Segmentation

-Analysis for client operating a local wellness studio with a desire to establish tailored marketing communications
+Analysis for client operating a local wellness studio with a desire to establish tailored marketing communications.
+PDF viewing recommended in conjunction with R Markdown file.

 This project began with an inquiry from a local business owner interested in establishing tailored communication channels for appropriately-segmented portions of his clientele.
 A preliminary evaluation of his data availability, along with further discussion of his high-level objectives indicated a viable path forward, and we established the following project goals: